rulewis/journey-optimizer.en/help/cjm-home.md

 ---
-keywords: Customer Journey Management;home;popular topics
+keywords: Journey Optimizer;home;popular topics
-title: Customer Journey Management product documentation
+title: Journey Optimizer product documentation
+exl-id: 76140506-44bf-45a8-b4d1-59331a459477
 ---
 # Help Center {#cjm-documentation}

 ![](using/assets/do-not-localize/banner-cjm.png)

 ![](using/assets/do-not-localize/badge.png)
-**Customer Journey Management** is currently in **Beta version** and subject to frequent changes without notice.
+**[!DNL Journey Optimizer]** is currently in **Beta version** and subject to frequent changes without notice.
 As a user, share your experience from the Beta Feedback button in the product UI.
 Known issues are listed in this [page](using/known-issues.md).

 ## What's new?

+* [Decision management](using/offers/get-started/starting-offer-decisioning.md) </br> Create offers and deliver the best offer and experience to your customers

+* [Preview and test messages](using/preview.md) </br> Use test profiles to preview messages, send proofs and control email rendering

 * [Live reports](using/reports/live-report.md) </br> Discover real-time reports for your journeys and messages